thjread/thjread-blog/posts/2020-03-09-getting-started-category-theory.markdown

 ## Introductory resources

-### Physics, Topology, Logic and Computation: A Rosetta Stone --- John Baez
+### Physics, Topology, Logic and Computation: A Rosetta Stone --- John Baez and Michael Stay

 If you're like me, you'll want to get excited about the subject before wading through a couple hundred pages of textbook.
 This paper is perfect for that --- it describes how category theory draws beautiful analogies between different areas of physics, maths and computer science, all assuming no prerequisites.